Foxconn founder Terry Gou announces run for Taiwan presidency

 "Taiwan must not become Ukraine and I will not let Taiwan become the next Ukraine."

-Mr Gou must gather close to 300,000 voter signatures by Nov 2 to be qualified as an independent candidate, according to elections regulations.
-The Central Election Commission will review the signatures and announce the results by Nov 14.
+Gou must gather close to 300,000 voter signatures by November 2 to be qualified as an independent candidate, according elections regulations.
+The Central Election Commission will review the signatures and announce the results by November 14.

 Taiwan Vice President William Lai, the presidential candidate for the ruling Democratic Progressive Party (DPP), is the favourite to win the election as he leads the polls.